Are you trying to find different ways to build your online presence?

 I can not guarantee that you will become famous on Instagram, but I can say that Instagram is a free tool that will help you to reach a new audience and the more people who see your art, which increases your odds of landing a sale.

 What Separates Instagram From Other Social Networking Platforms

-The text is good for describing and telling the story behind art created, but there is there is something special about just admiring art in its purest form.
+The text is good for describing and telling the story behind art created, but there is something special about just admiring art in its purest form.

 However, because there is little or no text, you will have to be savvy, trying to get your message across.